-Grapes and raisins are fantastic for people, but did you know that even tiny amounts of them can be poisonous to dogs and cats?
+Grapes and raisins are fantastic for people, but did you know that even tiny amounts of these fruits can be poisonous to dogs and cats?
 To discover more about pet grape and raisin toxicity and what to do if you suspect your pet has eaten this harmful snack, continue reading.

-Although it’s not down to an exact science yet, researchers believe that tannins, which are found in many fruits, are responsible for the fruit’s deadly effect since the animal cannot break them down.
+Although it’s not down to an exact science, researchers believe that tannins, which are found in many fruits, are responsible for the fruit’s deadly effect.
+The animal cannot break tannins down.
 In some cases, even small doses of a toxic substance can cause serious and even life-threatening sickness in dogs.
-Coincidentally, other dogs are safe from the hazardous effects of eating grapes and raisins.
+Coincidentally, some dogs are safe from the hazardous effects of eating grapes and raisins.
 Because of this, grapes or raisin products should never be given to your pet.